jonnonz1/nz-statute-book/acts/public/1992/electricity-act-1992.md

     (i) serious harm to any person; or
     (ii) damage to any place or part of a place that renders that place or that part of that place unusable for any purpose for which it was used or designed to be used before that accident.
 (2)
-(3) Where any accident to which this section applies occurs in any place, the appropriate person shall notify the Secretary of the particulars of the accident forthwith on becoming aware of the accident.
+(3) Where any accident to which this section applies occurs in any place, the appropriate person shall notify WorkSafe of the particulars of the accident forthwith on becoming aware of the accident.
 (4) For the purposes of subsection (3), the appropriate person is as follows:
   (a) in the case of an accident involving or affecting any works or electrical installation, the person who has control of those works or that installation:
   (b) if the accident is discovered by any person who is authorised to do prescribed electrical work under Part 10, that person: